chille137/HarmonicComplexifier/README.md

   <img src = "readmeImgs/output.png">
 </p>

-Last but not least, once the complexified chords are outputted, the user can visualize the corresponding guitar chords chart hovering on each output chord box:
+Last but not least, once the complexified chords are outputted, the user can visualize the corresponding guitar chord chart hovering on each output chord box:
 <p>
   <img src = "readmeImgs/guitar.png">
 </p>